 How to roll cinnamon rolls

 With the long side of the rectangle facing you, roll into a log.
-Slice the log in 2" sections and place the rolls into your baking dish that should definitely be sprayed with a "baking" spray (cooking spray that contains flour).
-Your yield will be about 9-10 rolls.
+Slice the log in 2 inch sections and place the rolls into your baking dish that should definitely be sprayed with a "baking" spray (cooking spray that contains flour).
+A helpful tip for portioning is to start by cutting the log in half and continuing to from there.
+Your yield will be about 8-10 rolls.